Directional-Shift Dirichlet ARMA Models for Compositional Time Series with Structural Break Intervention: Discussion

 \paragraph{Limitations.} The model assumes a single directional shift with known break date; approximately 22.5\% of simulations fail to recover direction correctly (though calibration remains nominal).
-Our implementation restricts DARMA dynamics to diagonal matrices; in this application most dependence is captured by shared seasonality and the simplex constraint, but applications with stronger cross-component dynamics may benefit from full matrix VARMA specifications.
-Extensions to multiple breaks, unknown break dates, non-diagonal dynamics, and hierarchical specifications merit future investigation.
+Two theoretical concessions deserve explicit acknowledgment.